-The size of the Federal group in a region is 1700, and the carrier concludes that it must choose two SSSGs for this group.

-The carrier contracts with the statewide XYZ corporation, which has a statewide enrollment of 1500 with the carrier, with 100 of the enrollees living in the same region where the Federal group is located.
+The size of the Federal group in a region is 1700.
+The carrier contracts with the statewide XYZ corporation, which has 1500 enrollees statewide with the carrier and 100 of the enrollees live in the same region where the Federal group is located.

-The XYZ corporation would be a candidate for an SSSG since it has 100 enrollees in the Federal group's region.
-The enrollment the carrier should use in comparing the size of this group to the Federal group is the statewide enrollment of 1500.
+The XYZ corporation would be a candidate for an SSSG since it has over 1% of its enrollees in the Federal group's region.
+The group's 1500 enrollees statewide would be used for SSSG selection purposes.

-Note: The point of Example 5 is to illustrate that a group having only part of its enrollment in the Federal group's region can be an SSSG.
-If the rates for XYZ corporation are negotiated collectively, then is can be considered a group and the weighted average of the rates taken.
+Note: Example 5 illustrates that a group having only part of its enrollment in the Federal group's region can be an SSSG.
+If the rates for XYZ corporation are negotiated collectively, it is considered one group and the weighted average of the rates taken.